ChesedDavid/servicenow/README.md

         // Retrieve each scratchpad column's metadata and design specification. for (const columnName of columnNames) {

-            // The scratchpad's writeable column.
+            // The scratchpad's writable column.
             const column = grScratchpad[columnName];

             // The scratchpad column's metadata, such as its choices, its reference table, its source table, and so on.